 - POET Biorefining — Macon

-- Golden Triangle Energy Cooperative — Craig
+- Golden Triangle Energy Cooperative — Craig (distilled spirits, not sold for fuel)

 - Mid-Missouri Energy — Malta Bend